ctag/uah/cpe323/notes_watchdog.md

 ##### Assembly Software Examples

 	; Periodically clear an active watchdog
-	MOV #WDTPW+WDTCNTCL,&WDTCTL ; THIS IS WRONG D: and given by Ti as an example...
+	;MOV #WDTPW+WDTCNTCL,&WDTCTL ; THIS IS WRONG.
+And given by Ti as an example...

 	; Change watchdog timer interval
 	MOV #WDTPW+WDTCNTL+WDTSSEL,&WDTCTL